CCSI-Toolset/FOQUS/docs/source/chapt_flowsheet/tutorial/simple_flowsheet.rst

 5. Add a node named “calc.”

-   #.
+   a.
 Click the **Add Node** button in the toolbar on the left side of
       the Home window.

-   #.
+   b.
 Click a location on the gridded flowsheet area.

-   #.
+   c.
 Enter the node name “calc” in the dialog box.

 6. Click the **Select Mode** button in the toolbar.